AVSLab/basilisk/docs/source/Vizard/vizardAdvanced/vizardLiveComm.rst

       - string
       -
       - Yes
-      - Name of Vizard event handler to be returned with ``EventReply`` responses
+      - Name of Vizard event handler to be returned with ``VizEventReply`` responses
     * - ``displayString``
       - string
       -